OlivierSohn/hamazed/BACKLOG.md

   - In case of an audio app, we want the audio timing to be very accurate.
 The graphics timing can be less accurate.
-  - In case of a game, we want audio to be synchronized with game events so handling audio events the same way as game event might be preferrable.
+  - In case of a game, we want audio to be synchronized with game events so handling audio events the same way as game event might be preferable.

-- independantly from the above issue, measure the accuracy of GHC scheduler:
+- independently from the above issue, measure the accuracy of GHC scheduler:

 in one thread:
   start <- measure time